 The Human Rights Division

-Human Rights Division is composed of two thematic programs under the previous structure: Human Rights Documentation Program and Human Rights Education & Freedom of Religion or Belief Program.
-The Division has two program units, each headed by a manager: Documentation & Accountability Unit and Protection Unit.
+Human Rights Division is a combination of two thematic programs under the previous structure: Human Rights Documentation Program and Human Rights Education & Freedom of Religion or Belief Program.
+The new Division has two program units, each headed by a manager: Documentation & Investigation Unit and Justice and Accountability Unit.

 The Humanitarian Division

-Humanitarian Division is composed of two thematic programs under the previous structure: Peace, Development & Democratization Program and Indigenous Peoples Development Program.
+Humanitarian Division is a combination of two thematic programs under the previous structure: Peace, Development & Democratization Program and Indigenous Peoples Development Program.

-The Division has two program units headed by each program director: Livelihood, Food Security and Emergency Response Unit and Health, Education & Community Liaison Unit.
+The Division has two program units each headed by program managers: Emergency Response & Community Resilience Unit and Health, Education & Protection Unit.

-Livelihood, Food Security and Emergency Response Unit is responsible for mobilizing the delivery of emergency humanitarian aid, managing livelihood and food security initiatives for conflict-affected communities.
+Emergency Response & Community Resilience Unit is responsible for mobilizing the delivery of emergency humanitarian aid, managing livelihood and food security initiatives for conflict-affected communities.
 The Head of Unit works in close coordination and complementary with the Health, Education & Community Liaison Unit

-Health, Education & Community Liaison Unit is responsible for mobilizing the delivery of health and education support programs for conflict-affected communities.
+Health, Education & Protection Unit is responsible for mobilizing the delivery of health and education support programs for conflict-affected communities.
 The Unit also has the primary role of liaising and communicating/interacting with community structures, local administrative bodies and committees.

 CHRO’s activities are centered on four principal program areas.
 Each of our programs is headed by a Program Director, who manages and oversees projects and activities under that particular program.
 The four programs are as follows;